 Family Housing offers 26 transitional housing units for families with children under 18 who are moving directly from homelessness.
 Families receive safe, secure temporary housing with case management and support services designed to stabilize families and help them secure permanent housing.
 During their stay, all residents work toward greater self-sufficiency, and adults strive to become employed or participate in educational or job training programs.

-Phyllis Gutiérrez Kenney Place, which will offer 33 units of permanent housing with supportive services for single individuals, is scheduled for completion in late December 2013.
-Located across the street from Santos Place, the program will provide case management, access to resources, and community connections for formerly homeless men and women.
+Phyllis Gutiérrez Kenney Place offers 33 units of permanent housing with supportive services for single individuals.
+The program provides case management, access to resources, and community connections for formerly homeless men and women.
 (The waiting list for Phyllis Gutiérrez Kenney Place is currently closed.
-We will not be accepting referrals at this time, and will notify all applicants of their status in the next few weeks.)
+We are not accepting referrals at this time.)

 Santos Place offers 42 transitional housing units for single homeless men and women – including veterans – with three ADA-accessible units.
 Residents receive ongoing case management from referring agencies and a wide array of onsite support services, and they may stay for up to two years.

-Approximately 125 children live at Sand Point's Brettler Family Place, and 63% are school age.
+Approximately 250 children live at Sand Point Housing, and the majority are school age.

 Other Sand Point needs: